At a Glance

 • Memorial Day to Labor Day, weekdays: $3/car MD residents; $5/car non-MD residents.

-• Off-season weekends (after Labor Day through Friday before Memorial Day): $3/car MD residents; $5/car non-MD residents.
+• Off-season (after Labor Day through Friday before Memorial Day): $3/car MD residents; $5/car non-MD residents.
 Honor system in effect; use pay station.

 Best Seasons: Spring, fall, winter.
 Often crowded in summer.